avidrishik/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Appropriately labels the data set with descriptive activity names.

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+# New dataset: tidydata.txt

+The new generated dataset contained variables calculated based on the mean and standard deviation.
+Each row of the dataset is an average of each activity type for all subjects.

+The code was written based on the instruction of this assignment